opencord/voltha/BUILD.md

    docker-compose -f compose/docker-compose-system-test.yml logs
    ```

-   Once important thing you can see is that voltha uses structured logging, which will come handy once we utilize macihine parsing and filtring of the logs.
+   Once important thing you can see is that voltha uses structured logging, which will come handy once we utilize machine parsing and filtering of the logs.

    Alternatively, you can see the individual docker log stream of voltha by: